Aayush1904/YardSticks_Backend/README.md

-# 🧠 Personal Finance Tracker – Backend
+# 🧠 Personal Finance Tracker – Backend(Deployed on Render and added an Uptime Robot monitor for preventing cold start)

 This is the **Node.js + Express.js** backend API for the **Personal Finance Tracker** app.
 It handles income, expenses, budgets, and dashboard analytics, and connects to a MongoDB database.